 Extremely unsatisfied and angry with their service.
 Looking at alternatives.”

 Wise for business enables the ability to issue multiple cards and manage expenses.
-Their API and integration with accounting software is limited to businesses.
+Their API and integration with accounting software are limited to businesses.
 There are some more requirements to sign up for a business account.